opendigitalpay-io/docs.opendigitalpay.io/docs/PaymentEngine.md

 Open-balance servers the fundation of the whole payment system.
 It manages the balance accounts of users and merchants.
 And it also has a ledger component to keep track all money movements between accounts.

-more one balance use case.

 The key functions are:
 * create user/merchant balance accounts
 * get account list
-* ...
+* top up money to balance account
+* pay using balance account

 pls refer here for API docs